Mission

 About the FIRI project.

-Our driving question: How can transdisciplinary transformative change initiatives (TTCIs) that focus on socioecological relations be adapted to better address the global polycrisis?
+Our driving question: How can transdisciplinary transformative change initiatives (TTCIs) that focus on human-nature relations be adapted to better address the global polycrisis (biodiversity loss, climate change, political instability, widening social inequality, etc.)?

-This project engages critical social sciences and centers Indigenous perspectives on relationships and responsibilities to highlight interdependencies among humans and the rest of nature.
+This project engages critical social sciences and centers Indigenous Peoples' holistic perspectives on relationships and responsibilities to highlight interdependencies among humans and the rest of nature.
 Transdisciplinary transformative change initiatives (TTCIs) often struggle to create the needed paradigm shifts to tackle the polycrisis.
-Current initiatives often struggle with either being too theoretical or overlooking root causes of crises.
-Some TTCIs do focus on reconnecting people to nature but treat nature as something separate from us, missing true and holistic interdependence.
-Additionally, while some TTCIs include Indigenous perspectives, they often do so superficially.
+Current initiatives often struggle with either being too theoretical or overlooking root causes of the crises.
+Some TTCIs do focus on reconnecting people to nature but treat nature as something separate from us, and other humans as inconsequential for human-nature relations, missing true and holistic interdependence.
+Additionally, while some TTCIs include Indigenous Peoples' perspectives, they often do so superficially.

-This project coordinates our team of Indigenous stewardship specialists/Traditional Ecological Knowledge (TEK) holders, academic researchers, and Swiss nature conservation practitioners/ Local Ecological Knowledge (LEK) holders in the coproduction of a novel adaptive transformative change approach that combines sustainability science, political ecology theory, and Indigenous and practitioner knowledge on equal grounds.
+This project coordinated our team of Indigenous stewardship specialists/Traditional Ecological Knowledge (TEK) holders, Swiss nature conservation practitioners/Local Ecological Knowledge (LEK) holders and academic researchers in the coproduction of a novel adaptive transformative change approach that combines sustainability science, political ecology theory, and Indigenous and practitioner knowledge on equal standing.

 Those that tackle fundamental questions about power dynamics in societies (e.g. how do they emerge, replicate, and reinforce themselves?
 How do they create barriers for change?
 See our related project here.)